nicola-lunghi/PySwitch/README.md

 - **controller** contains the main application logic
 - **hardware** provides access to the adafruit hardware
 - **ui** contains the uiser interface shown on the TFT display
+- **clients** provides code specific to clients (like the Kemper devices).
+This code is not used in the library itself, but in your config files in the drive root.
+Further client implementations (for Helix or Quad Cortex devices maybe) can be added here.
+If you want to contribute an implementation, just create it in the drive root, make it work from there, then share it to others by either putting it into the clients folder and creating a pull request, or just send the file over to me and i will integrate it.

-the Controller class in the **controller** folder represents the main application controller class which initiates the processing loop.
+The Controller class in the **controller** folder represents the main application controller class which initiates the processing loop.
 It is used in the code.py file as follows (irrelevant things omitted for clarity):

 ```python
 from pyswitch.hardware.adafruit import AdafruitST7789DisplayDriver, AdafruitNeoPixelDriver, AdafruitFontLoader